Best Bait for Flathead Catfish (Live vs Cut — What Really Works)

-• The best bait for flathead catfish
+What is the best bait for flathead catfish?

 Quick Reference Table — Best Flathead Baits